 Samsung Galaxy S22 range

-The Samsung Galaxy S22 is a bit further out than most phones on this list, but it’s still coming fairly soon, with a January 2022 launch looking likely.
+The Samsung Galaxy S22 is a bit further out than some phones on this list, but it’s still coming fairly soon, with a January 2022 launch looking likely.

 Whenever it does land, rumors suggest that the range – likely to include the S22, Samsung Galaxy S22 Plus and Samsung Galaxy S22 Ultra – will have similar screens and designs to the Galaxy S21 range, but with next-generation chipsets.
 On that front, it’s reported that most of the world could get a Snapdragon chipset, due to production issues with Samsung’s next Exynos one.